Manage your paycheck

 W-2: ASU must report taxable wages and related compensation, income taxes, and certain other information to employees, the Internal Revenue Service, the state of Arizona or other states for which the university withholds taxes.
 W-2s are mailed to all ASU employees by Jan.
 31 of the following year unless the employee has selected the electronic-only method of receiving his or her W-2.

-Box 1: Wages, tips, other compensation: For most employees, this is taxable wages, which is total gross earnings plus any imputed income denoted as taxable under employer-paid benefits, less before-tax deductions or fed taxable gross on your paycheck summary.
+Box 1: Wages, tips, other compensation: This is taxable wages; for most employees, it is calculated as total gross earnings plus any imputed income from employer-paid group term life insurance, less pre-tax deductions.
+This is denoted as Federal Withholding - Taxable Wages under the Taxable Wages section of your payslip.
 This amount also includes taxable graduate-level tuition discounts.

-Box 2: Federal income tax withheld: This is the taxes section of the paycheck summary under fed withholding.
-Note: The word withholding has been truncated to fit within space limits on the paycheck summary.
+Box 2: Federal income tax withheld: This is the employee taxes section of the payslip under federal withholding.

-Box 3: Social Security wages: Total gross earnings and imputed income denoted as taxable under employer-paid benefits on your paycheck summary less any deductions that are not subject to Social Security taxes; this is primarily medical insurance, dental insurance, flexible spending accounts and before-tax parking.
-Mandatory retirement plan contributions and voluntary participation in 403b and deferred compensation plans are subject to Social Security taxes and are included in Social Security wages.
-The Social Security limit for 2023 is $160,200.
+Box 3: Social Security wages: Total gross earnings and imputed income from group term life insurance noted under employer-paid benefits on your payslip, less any deductions that are not subject to Social Security taxes; this is primarily pre-tax deductions including medical insurance, dental insurance, flexible spending accounts and before-tax parking.
+However, mandatory retirement plan contributions and voluntary participation in 403b and deferred compensation plans are subject to Social Security taxes and are included in Social Security wages.
+The Social Security limit for 2025 is $176,100.

 Box 4: Social Security tax withheld: 6.2% of the Social Security Wages reported in Box 3.
-The maximum amount withheld for 2023 is $9,932.40.
-This is shown on the paycheck summary under taxes as Fed OASDI/EE.
+The maximum amount withheld for 2025 is $10,918.20.
+This is shown on the payslip under employee taxes as OASDI.

-Box 5: Medicare wages and tips: The calculation to determine Medicare wages is the same as Social Security wages.
-There is no annual maximum limit for Medicare taxable wages for 2022.
+Box 5: Medicare wages and tips: The calculation for Medicare wages is the same as for Social Security wages.
+There is no annual maximum limit for Medicare taxable wages for 2025.

-Box 6: Medicare tax withheld: This is shown under taxes as Fed MED/EE on your paycheck summary.
+Box 6: Medicare tax withheld: This is shown under employee taxes on your payslip as Medicare.
 This amount includes the 1.45% Medicare tax withheld on all Medicare wages and tips shown in Box 5, as well as the 0.9% additional Medicare tax on any of those Medicare wages and tips above $200,000.

 Boxes 7–9: These are not applicable to ASU.

-Box 10: Dependent care benefits: These are shown under before-tax deductions as FSA_DEPEND on your paycheck summary.
+Box 10: Dependent care benefits: These are shown under before-tax deductions as Flex Spending-Child/Adult Care on your payslip.

 Box 11: Nonqualified plans: This box is not used by most ASU employees.